Saburō Kurusu: Biography

 Kurusu was born in Kanagawa Prefecture in 1886.
 He graduated from Tokyo Commercial College (now Hitotsubashi University) in 1909.
-The following year, he entered diplomatic service and, in 1914, first came to the United States as the Japanese Consul in Chicago.
-During his six-year service in Chicago, Kurusu married Alice Jay Little.
-He had three children, a son Ryō, and a daughter Jaye were both born in the United States; another daughter, Teruko Pia, was born in Italy in 1926.
-Both daughters married Americans and moved back to the United States.
-In August of 1947, Pia married an American ex-US Army recreation officer called Frank W. White who worked in the war department in Japan.
-The wedding in Yokohama was neither attended by Saburo nor her mother Alice.
-The only son, Captain Ryo Kurusu was killed in a freak accident in 1945.
-Kurusu did not have any other son although an American newspaper erroneously reported that "his son, Captain Makoto "Norman" Kurusu, was killed in a dogfight over Chiba."
-After Saburo's death, Alice Kurusu adopted a girl.
+The following year, he entered diplomatic service and, in 1914, first came to the United States as the Japanese Consul in Chicago and was there for six years.

 Early foreign service experience included posts in Chile, Italy, Germany, and Peru.
 As Japanese Consul in Lima, Peru in 1930, he sought to defuse anti-Japanese violence by promoting Japanese immigrant settlements in the rural highlands, rather than in urban Lima.
 Kurusu was promoted to director of the Foreign Office Commerce Bureau to negotiate trade agreements.
 In 1937, he was made ambassador to Belgium, and two years later the ambassador to Germany.
 On September 27, 1940, Kurusu signed the Tripartite Pact in Berlin on behalf of the Japanese Empire, entering into a 10-year military and economic treaty between Germany, Italy, and Japan.

 After peace talks between the United States and Japan bogged down in 1941, Kurusu was dispatched as the Imperial government's "special envoy."
 Arriving in Washington on November 15, Kurusu told newsmen "I am indeed glad to be here in your nation's capital.
 I extend greetings to all from the bottom of my heart."
 Two days later, Secretary of State Cordell Hull brought Kurusu to the White House to meet with President Roosevelt.
 On November 20, Kurusu presented Japan's proposal that the United States cease aid to China and resume trade relations that had been frozen in December 1939.
 On November 26, Hull conveyed the Hull note, President Roosevelt's demands for Japan to withdraw its troops from China and to sever its Axis ties with Germany and Italy as a condition for peace.
 Kurusu reviewed the demand and replied, "If this is the attitude of the American government, I don't see how an agreement is possible.
 Tokyo will throw up its hands at this."